krovinskii/JPServices/README.md

 - Integrating external resources (CSS, images, etc.)
 - SEO optimization and performance best practices

+## What I’ve Learned So Far

+- How to scaffold a new Astro project using the CLI
+- File-based routing in Astro (`/src/pages`)
+- Creating and reusing `.astro` components
+- Using Markdown files to generate blog content
+- Embedding components inside Markdown with `MDX`
+- Using the `<Image />` component for optimization
+- Organizing layout components for consistent page structure
+- Writing clean, responsive styles with Flexbox and `rem` units

 ## Technologies Used

 - **Astro**: A modern static site generator for building fast websites.